 The preceding Amendment, having been reviewed by this office, is approved as to form, substance, and execution.

-OFFICE OF THE ATTORNEY GENERAL
+OFFICE OF THE ATTORNEY GENERAL Name Title: SI.
+Azar Atty Genera

-Name Number of the State of New Hampshire at the Meeting on: (date of meeting)
+I hereby certify that the foregoing Amendment was approved by the Governor and Council of the State of New Hampshire at the Meeting on: (date of meeting)